 One question patients often ask is whether nipple sensation after breast augmentation is affected by breast augmentation New York.

 The short answer is: nipple sensation is not typically affected by Breast Augmentation New York.

 Even when Breast Augmentation New York is performed through the nipple, nipple sensation is rarely affected.

 Nerve Function after Breast Enlargement Surgery

-Due to this stretching, most women experience painful nipples or extra sensitive nipples after the surgery.
-This painful sensation occurs because the stretched nerve is trying to adjust to the implant.
+Due to this stretching, some women may experience painful nipples or extra sensitive nipples after the surgery.
+This sensitive sensation occurs because the stretched nerve is trying to adjust to the implant.
 Within a space of two to three months, the nerves elongate and adjust around the implant, and sensation returns back to normal.
-Almost 50% of women will experience this temporary change in sensitivity and almost 94.8% of women will recovery normal sensitivity in their breasts within three to six months after surgery.
+Almost 50% of women will experience this temporary change in sensitivity and almost 94.8% of women will recovery normal sensitivity in their breasts within three to six months after Breast Augmentation New York surgery.

 However, for a small percentage of women, breast sensitivity does not return back to normal.
 For these women, breast sensitivity increases or decreases.
-This can be quite worrying and it can signal nerve damage.
 If you are planning breast augmentation surgery, here are a few things your surgeon can do, to ensure that you do not experience this problem.